adhilmd/TopologyCustomAnalysis/GeneDirectionality/Readme.md

 This tool annotate the intergenic spaces of the whole genome based on the upstream and downstream gene directionality into convergent, divergent and codirectional± groups.
-Then calculate the base percentage of given bed file into those groups.
+Then calculate the base percentage of given bed file for the annotated intergenic space groups.

 Code: genedirectionality.R